Making spreadsheets accessible: a checklist of the basics

 1. Mark up tables (E)

 Tables in spreadsheets need to be ‘marked up’ as tables.
 Marking up an element (such as a table) in a document or webpage means code is added in the background to help software like screen readers better understand the content.
+If you do not know how to do this, please see the tables section in the main guidance.

 2. Give tables meaningful names